ElricStormking/ProjectConquerer/FortressSpawnGridSystem.md

 The existing `FortressSystem` already uses `IFortressCell[]` for grid management with isometric rendering.
 We will extend this by:
 1. Moving fortress grid definitions to external CSV files (2D tilemap format)
 2. Adding a loader in `DataManager` to parse CSV and convert to isometric cells
-3. Creating a sample 5x5 CSV grid for Sanctum Order fortress
+3. Creating a sample 5x5 CSV grid for Jade Dynasty fortress

 ## Data Structure